 The years leading to Human Revolution have been marked with tremendous improvements in human society, including effectively combating global warming and curing a wide variety of diseases.
 Furthermore, the standard of living has been improved by biomechanical augmentations, artificial organs that boost human performance, kicking a so-called ‘’Modern Renaissance’’.
 This triggered a new social division, with augmented people representing the rich upper class, while those lacking such things being relegated to the lower classes.
 Sounds Deus Ex enough, right?

 Human Revolution took the first game’s consecrated formula and put a fresh, modern twist to it.
 The open-ended nature of the first game, multiple approaches to accomplish an objective, as well as game-breaking opportunities are still there, only this time wrapped in a more attractive package.
 While Human Revolution has only two fully-explorable hubs (Detroit and Hengsha), as opposed to the original’s three (not counting Liberty Island and smaller, mission-locked areas), they compensate through sheer size.
-Exploring every nook and cranny of Hengsha alone can eat up to 30 hours.
+Exploring every nook and cranny of Hengsha alone can eat up to 30 hours of your life.

 The plot is more grounded and fleshed-out this time around, while still retaining some of the cheese and silliness of the original Deus Ex.
 The writing, as well as the characters, are a marked improvement over the original, with the protagonist, Adam Jensen, being one of the most compelling video-game protagonists in recent video game history.
 It’s still not as good as the original but hey, at least in this one you can punch holes through walls with his robot arms.